 Clifton Hill Skywheel

-While I debated getting on the Skywheel due to my fear of heights, I did it and it was worth every penny of the CDN$11.95 ticket!
-You’ll ride in a comfortable, climate controlled cabin and go around for about 8 minutes.
-To me, the views were magnificent, and terrifying, but I’m glad I tried it.
+While I debated getting on the Skywheel due to my fear of heights, it was worth every penny of the CDN$11.95 ticket!
+You’ll ride in a comfortable, climate-controlled cabin and go around for about 8 minutes.
+The views were magnificent and a great way to see the entire area.

 Niagara Brewing Company

 This is an active brewery right on Clifton Hill and just a block up from Hornblower.
 Included in many hotels’ resort fee, you’ll receive a pass for two sampling boards at Niagara Brewing Company.
-Since craft breweries are all the rage right now (and a favorite of mine), I enjoyed some delicious beer.
-I also thought their food was appropriately priced for a great bite.
-Look at this great charcuterie plate that I ordered!
+Since craft breweries are all the rage right now, take advantage of the benefit and enjoy some delicious beer.
+Their food was appropriately priced for a great bite.
+Look at this great charcuterie plate!
+It is a great place to get out of the cold or the heat depending on what time of year you are visiting.
+Don’t be afraid to try lots of other Canadian foods too while you’re here!

 WeGo Public Bus